cryptpad/documentation/Readme.md

 ## Todo

-- rewrite `Drive > Deleting` to reflect new changes.

 - replace `{**logged in user**}` and similar with badges
 - replace words in `[brackets]` with links
 - add images/screenshots